metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_configuration_v1alpha1_manifest.md

 page_title: "k8s_apps_kubeblocks_io_configuration_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "apps.kubeblocks.io"
 description: |-
-  Configuration is the Schema for the configurations API
+  Configuration represents the complete set of configurations for a specific Component of a Cluster.
+This includes templates for each configuration file, their corresponding ConfigConstraints, volume mounts, and other relevant details.
 ---

 # k8s_apps_kubeblocks_io_configuration_v1alpha1_manifest (Data Source)

-Configuration is the Schema for the configurations API
+Configuration represents the complete set of configurations for a specific Component of a Cluster.
+This includes templates for each configuration file, their corresponding ConfigConstraints, volume mounts, and other relevant details.

 ## Example Usage